Medieinstitutet/fed23d-grafiska-verktyg-amorella/README.md

 ### Menyn

 Här har vi kollat runt och tagit inspiration från andra glassföretags hemsidor.
 I mobilversionen blir den en hamburgermeny.

-# In English

-### About Amorella

-Welcome to our whimsical world of frozen delights, where every scoop tells a story of softness, playfulness, harmony, and serenity with a touch of excitement.

-### The Page

-We've crafted a simple yet lively site where something magical unfolds at every click.
-Breathing life into our page, you'll find:

-- A twinkling star backdrop behind our newest ice cream creation's name
-- Floating "bubbles"
-- A gentle white wave (mobile view)
-- "Ice cream pools" in our About section
-- A "moon icon" hovering above the footer, reminiscent a scoop of ice cream
-- Product images that zoom in as you hover over them
-- The little "fruit icon" gets a smooth animation effect on hover

-Just like ice cream, our design boasts soft edges and rounded corners, ensuring a smooth and delightful experience with no sharp edges.

-### Typography

-We chose Modak as our font for its playful, bubbly nature, perfectly suited for "our" latest flavor, "Bubblegum Bliss."
-To balance this exuberance, we complement it with Fira Sans – readable, simple, and playful, with rounded edges that harmonize with the rest of our elements.

-### Colors

-Pink embodies both playfulness and vibrancy, a perfect match for a joyful ice cream company.
-We also associate it with Bubblegum, adding a delightful connection.

-Initially considering mint green to contrast the pink, we shifted to yellow for accessibility reasons.
-Yellow provides a serene and harmonious contrast without compromising accessibility for color-blind users.

-### Buttons

-Our buttons mirror the roundness found throughout our site, adding to the overall playful aesthetic.
-In hover state, it gets a yellow background and a dark border and text.

-### Menu

-Drawing inspiration from other ice cream companies' websites, our menu is intuitive and user-friendly.
-In mobile view, it transforms into a classic hamburger menu, ensuring seamless navigation on all devices.